quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-pwa/handling-service-worker.md

 ## Interacting with Service Worker

-Notice the [register-service-worker](https://github.com/yyx990803/register-service-worker) npm package, which comes out of the box along with Quasar CLI (so don't install it yourself).
+Add the [register-service-worker](https://github.com/yyx990803/register-service-worker) npm package in your package.json file as a dependency (if it's not already there).

 ```js /src-pwa/register-service-worker.js file
 import { register } from 'register-service-worker'